Bottrop: Boroughs

 For statistical reasons, Bottrop is also divided into statistical boroughs.
 They are (with their official numbering):

 Kirchhellen

 From 1919 until 1976, Kirchhellen was its own town.
 Following a communal reorganization reform in 1975, both Kirchhellen and Gladbeck joined the city of Bottrop.
 This resulted in the nickname "GlaBotKi".
 Gladbeck left the city in 1976, and became part of the district of Recklinghausen.

 Most of Kirchhellen is Catholic (around 65%).
 It has three churches, including one Lutheran church.

 Politics

 Mayor

-The current Mayor of Bottrop is Bernd Tischler of the Social Democratic Party (SPD) since 2009.
+The current [when?] mayor of Bottrop is Bernd Tischler of the Social Democratic Party (SPD) since 2009.
 The most recent mayoral election was held on 13 September 2020, and the results were as follows: